dhabersack/islovely.co/_firetips/2020-07-03-using-the-ternary-operator-in-assignment-and-return.md

 ---
-title: "Ternary operator in assignment and return"
+title: "Using the ternary operator in assignment and return"
 tags: ["JavaScript"]
 ---
 The ternary operator can be used when assigning variables or even as part of return statements.
 It can help us make some arrow functions even shorter.